Any link may be advertising for which I may get a commission if you buy, at no additional charge to you. See my Disclaimer.

 Let’s just say I love Great River Road Plus!
 In the past, I’ve driven much of the road, but now it’s time to go beyond Natchez, MS. In addition, I’m covering other places in Missouri, Arkansas, Mississippi, Alabama, Tennessee, Kentucky, Indiana, and Illinois.
 Other than the Great River Road (GRR), I’m visiting National Park Service (NPS) sites in those states.
 No full “National Parks” this time, but monuments, battlefields, and other sites, such as two Abraham Lincoln sites (birthplace and boyhood home).
 Here’s a link to other posts about the GRR.

 I’ll likely add more stops and then not stop at a few, so the map is a ‘wish list?’
+UPDATE: Updating after trip completion.

 Let’s get on with the trip!

 The trip starts at the end of February.
 I’ll edit the rest of the post during and after the trip (mostly after).
 I expect there will be other posts linked from here.
 Initially, I’ll visit places in Illinois, Missouri, Tennessee, and Arkansas before focusing on the major areas: Mississippi and Louisiana.
 Following the Great River Road adventure, I’m heading farther into Mississippi to visit Elvis Presley’s birthplace and national park units.
 Then more of the same in Alabama, with the Space Museum in Huntsville added.
+(By the way, I slipped into Florida to visit the Gulf Islands National Seashore just east of Pensacola.)

 Did you know that blogs are typically reader supported?
 So, buy me a hot chocolate!
 Or not!.

-Since I Love Great River Road Plus, here’s…
+Since I love Great River Road Plus, here’s…

 Want to see a shop for my road trip photos?
 You can have them printed as wall art or puzzles.
 They also work on coffee mugs, t-shirts and more!
 So, take a look.
 Maybe you'll see something you will like!